Dan Wagner

 Ledges (2.3 miles/250')

-Next, make your way to the Cuyahoga Valley Scenic Railroad Rockside Station for a scenic train ride aboard the National Park Flyer.
-Several options are available including several themed rides throughout the year and range from 1.5 to 2.5 hours long.
-The ride is narrated by park volunteers who discuss the rich history of the park and railroad.
-Reservations are required and recommended to be made well in advance.
+Later in the evening we jumped on the Cuyahoga Valley Scenic Railroad and took a scenic ride through the valley aboard the National Park Flyer.
+The ride is narrated by park volunteers who discuss the history of the park and railroad, and was well-worth the time.

 Day 2: